YOUR GUIDE TO:

 Rows

 Rows are the main content element of your site.
-Rows house columns, and the columns house your content (company verbiage, images, etc.) in content blocks.
+Rows can have Columns within them.
+The Columns house your content in Content Blocks.

 Columns